Luis Suárez Fernández

-Luis Suárez Fernández (born 25 June 1924) is a Spanish historian, originally a medievalist, who has extended his studies to include modern and recent history.
-He belongs to a line of Spanish historians that are in full agreement with Francoism and by some is named a revisionist.
+Luis Suárez Fernández (25 June 1924 – 15 December 2024) was a Spanish historian, originally a medievalist, who has extended his studies to include modern and recent history.
+He belonged to a line of Spanish historians that are in full agreement with Francoism and by some is named a revisionist.

-Work
+Life and work

 Suárez was born in Gijón.
 He studied philosophy and literature at the universities of Oviedo and Valladolid, receiving his doctorate in history on 16 June 1947 from the University of Madrid.
 In 1955 he obtained a professorship of Pre- and Universal History of Antiquity and the Middle Ages and General Cultural History (Prehistoria e Historia Universal de las Edades Antigua y Media y de Historia General de la Cultura) at Valladolid, where he rose to the posts of dean (1963) and rector (1965).
 As rector he founded the first chair in theatre at the university.
 In 1972 the government made him Director General of Universities and Investigation (Universidades e Investigación).